frederic-perez/AmE-dictionary/data/dictionary.md

 __nails__ _n_
 __naïveté__
 __namaste__ _interj_
-__name of the game__ _n_ _slang_ :two: The essential part or quality necessary for the success of an enterprise or the fulfillment of a goal: _"The name of the game was to get the story" (David Fitzpatrick)._
+__name of the game__ _n_ _slang_ :two: The essential part or quality necessary for the success of an enterprise or the fulfillment of a goal: _“The name of the game was to get the story” (David Fitzpatrick)._
 __name-and-likeness__
 __name-calling__
 __name-drop__ _v_ To mention casually the names of famous or important people to create the impression that one is familiar with them in an attempt to impress or influence others.